BenMarriner/SIT315-Concurrent-and-Distributed-Programming-Tasks/README.md

 There is a grading schema associated with the top-level folder names of this repository.
 It denotes the complexity of a particular task.

 P = Pass task,
-C = Credit task,
+C = Credit task
-D = Distinction task

-I recommend checking out the D level tasks as these are the best examples of my work in this unit.
+I recommend checking out the C level tasks as these are the best examples of my work in this unit.

 Each task contains the final code for the assignment.